giantswarm/docs/README.md

 Each documentation page consists of a Markdown file that starts with some metadata called [front matter](https://gohugo.io/content-management/front-matter/).
 Some hints:

 - Please look at the other pages to get an idea of what the front matter is good for.

-- Please always update the last modification date of the page when you change content.
+- Please always update the last modification date (`date` field)  of the page when you change content.

-- Please double-check whether the page description is still up-to-date or could be improved.
+- Please double-check whether the `description` is still up-to-date or could be improved.
+It will often show up Google search results.

+Special front matter fields we use:

+- `last_review_date`: Date of the last time somebody checked the entire page for validity.
+- `user_questions`: List of questions this article answers.
+Written from a user's perspective.
+E. g. _How do I ..._.

 ### Hyperlinks